aknot242/nim-templating-lab-docs/docs/README.md

 ### Simplify Configurations

-Templatized configurations make using NGINX extremely easy.
-Provide only the required parameters via the UI or API.
+Configurations rendered from templates make administering NGINX extremely easy.
+Templates can provide only the required parameters via the UI or API.

 ### Ensure Standards